ECE492-W24/HOHWebApp/README.md

 # HOHWebApp
-This will contain code for the Heart of Hearing Web app Running the react native app:
+This will contain code for the Heart of Hearing Web app

+- Running the react native app (in the front_end folder):

-1. Set up  a ios or android simulator
+1. Set up  a ios or android simulator and cd into the `front_end` folder
 2. Follow the instructions in the following link for `React Native CLI Quickstart` NOT expo. https://reactnative.dev/docs/environment-setup
 3. Once all set up run `npm start`
 4. Open another terminal and run `npm run ios`
 5. For running the app on android or a physical device refer back to https://reactnative.dev/docs/environment-setup

-Running the react native expo app [depricated, we are now using the front end folder.]:
+- Running the react native expo app [depricated, we are using the app in the front_end folder now]:

 1. Download the Expo Go app on your phone
 2. cd into  the HOHApp directory